expressjs/expressjs.com/guide/migrating-4.md

 $ express app4
 ~~~

-If you look at the contents of `app4/app.js`, you will notice
+If you look at the contents of the `app4/app.js` file, you will notice
-that all the middleware (except `express.static`) required for
+that all the middleware functions (except `express.static`) that are required for
-the app are loaded as independent modules and the `router` middleware
+the app are loaded as independent modules, and the `router` middleware
 is no longer explicitly loaded in the app.

-You will also notice that the `app.js` file is now a Node module,
-compared to the standalone app generated by the old generator.
+You will also notice that the `app.js` file is now a Node.js module, in contrast to the standalone app that was generated by the old generator.

-After installing the dependencies, start the app using the following command:
+After installing the dependencies, start the app by using the following command:

 ~~~sh
 $ npm start
 ~~~

-If you peek at the npm start script in `package.json` file,
+If you look at the npm start script in the `package.json` file,
 you will notice that the actual command that starts the app is
 `node ./bin/www`, which used to be `node app.js`
 in Express 3.

-Since the `app.js` file generated by the Express 4 generator
+Because the `app.js` file that was generated by the Express 4 generator
-is now a Node module, it can no longer be started independently as an app
+is now a Node.js module, it can no longer be started independently as an app
 (unless you modify the code).
-It has to be to be loaded in a Node file
+The module must be loaded in a Node.js file
-and started via the Node file.
-The Node file is `./bin/www`
+and started via the Node.js file.
+The Node.js file is `./bin/www`
 in this case.

 Neither the `bin` directory nor the extensionless `www`
 file is mandatory for creating an Express app or starting the app.
 They are
-just suggestions by the generator, so feel free to modify them to suit your
+just suggestions made by the generator, so feel free to modify them to suit your
 needs.

 To get rid of the `www` directory and keep things the "Express 3 way",
-delete the line that says `module.exports = app;` at the end of
+delete the line that says `module.exports = app;` at the end of the
-`app.js`, and paste the following code in its place.
+`app.js` file, then paste the following code in its place:

 ~~~js
 app.set('port', process.env.PORT || 3000);